jrie/sqstorage/README.md

 A easy to use and super quick way to organize your inventory, storage and storage areas.

 ### Note
 Right now sqStorage is available in German and English.
-Feel free to add your own translation (see LANGUAGE.md for details on how to do so).
+Feel free to add your own translation.
+See [LANGUAGE.md](LANGUAGE.md) for details on how to do so.

 ### Installation and usage